Synthetic learner: model-free inference on treatments over time: The Effect of Public Health Insurance Ineligibility on Access to Medical Care

-In Figure \ref{fig:placebo} we report the test statistics and the acceptance regions Tennessee and for placebo tests performed on the other southern states that did not adopt Medicaid expansion.
-A placebo test consists in testing the effect of a policy from $2006$ to $2017$ in a state different from Tennessee.
-Since none of the other southern states had significant changes in the Medicaid system, we would expect no rejections for all southern states except for Tennessee.
+In Figure \ref{fig:placebo}, we report the test statistics and the acceptance region for Tennessee and for placebo tests performed on the other Southern States that did not adopt Medicaid expansion.
+A placebo test consists of testing a policy's effect from $2006$ to $2014$ in a state different from Tennessee.
+Since none of the other Southern States had significant changes in the Medicaid system, we would expect no rejections for all Southern States except Tennessee.
 This is shown in Figure \ref{fig:placebo}.
-Results are consistent with previous literature showing that the disenrollment program had a significant effect on health care unaffordability by approximately two percentage points, after controlling for other states.
-Results are robust to different choices of carry-over effects.
+We observe that we do not reject the null hypothesis when using only the simple DiD method, potentially due to the underpowered test.
+This result is consistent with what we observed in simulations, where the synthetic learner outperformed other methods in terms of power.